 When the doctor came in and she checked me, she was surprised to see that I still had my underwear on.
 I actually didn’t know I had to take that off too.
 She gave me a bit of a weird look when she saw my underwear was still on.
 Anyway, she stuck her hand inside of me and said that I was 3 cm dilated, 90% effaced, and that I was in active labour.
-She said, “Yeah, she’s in active labour.”
+She said to another nurse, “Yeah, she’s in active labour.”
 So they admitted me.
 After a bit of time, they took us to our birthing suite.
 (I was so shocked that I was already 3 cm dilated!
 I was hoping for at least 1 cm and that I wouldn’t be sent home, so 3 cm was an amazing discovery.
 No wonder I was in so much pain.)

 The nurse asked me if I needed an epidural, and I said I wanted to go natural if possible.
 She put in an IV tube in my left wrist anyway.
 It was for if I changed my mind and a standard thing to put in in case anything arose.

 2:20 a.m. -ish.
 The birthing suite was huge!
 It was a big spacious room with a bed in the middle, a big washroom with a tub, a flat screen TV on the wall, a window facing the parking lot, and tables and shelves for various items.
 There was also the box on the table that would house the baby once he/she arrived (so exciting to see).
 There were also two armchairs next to the window, a table, and a power outlet.
 The armchair was perfect for Ken to rest in.